 It all started with the ancient Egyptians and their obsession with beauty rituals.
 An awful lot of time and effort was spent on hair removal and it was common for ancient Egyptian women to remove all of their body hair.
-The Roman Empire followed suit - lack of body hair was a sign of wealth and class status, even public hair was considered uncivilised, which is why many statues and paintings we often see of this era are depicted hairless.
+The Roman Empire followed suit - lack of body hair was a sign of wealth and class status, even pubic hair was considered uncivilised, which is why many statues and paintings we often see of this era are depicted hairless.
 On to the middle ages Queen Elizabeth I set the trend amongst women by removing facial hair particularly eye brows and hair from the forehead (to make the forehead appear larger).
 In the late 1700s Jean Jacques Perret, a French barber, created the first straight razor for men which was used by some women.
 Come 1800s, one of the first depilatory creams was created and soon after, in 1880, Gillette created the first modern day razor for men - a revolution was born.

 Razors specifically marketed for women did not appear until three decades later in early 1900's.
 Adverts for depilatory creams began circulating, promising to remove ‘humiliating growth of hair on the face, neck, and arms’.
 A decade later, a leading women's fashion magazine ran an ad featuring a woman with her arms raised and her armpits bare, the first of it's kind.